RoboCop 3

 RoboCop 3 is a 1993 American science fiction action film directed by Fred Dekker and written by Dekker and Frank Miller.
-It is the sequel to the 1990 film RoboCop 2 and the third and final entry in the original RoboCop franchise.
+It is the sequel to the 1990 film RoboCop 2 and the third installment in the RoboCop franchise.
 It stars Robert Burke, Nancy Allen and Rip Torn.
 Set in the near future in a dystopian metropolitan Detroit, the plot centers on RoboCop (Burke) as he vows to avenge the death of his partner Anne Lewis (Allen) and save Detroit from falling into chaos, while evil conglomerate OCP, run by its CEO (Torn), advances its program to demolish the city and build a new "Delta City" over the former homes of the residents.

 It was filmed in Atlanta, Georgia.
 Most of the set and background buildings were slated for demolition to make way for facilities in the 1996 Summer Olympics.
 RoboCop 3 is the first film to use digital morphing in more than one scene.

 The film was a critical and commercial failure in the United States, grossing $47 million worldwide against its $22 million budget, making it the least profitable film of the RoboCop franchise.
 Two television series, RoboCop and RoboCop: Prime Directives, were released in 1994 and 2001 respectively, and the film series was rebooted with the 2014 remake RoboCop.
 A video game interquel, RoboCop: Rogue City (set between RoboCop 2 and RoboCop 3), with Peter Weller reprising his role, was released in 2023.

 Plot

 Following the events of the first two films, the conglomerate Omni Consumer Products (OCP) have succeeded in their plan of acquiring the city of Detroit via bankruptcy but are now struggling.
 The Kanemitsu Corporation, which bought a controlling stake in OCP following the death of the old chairman, proceeds with his plan of building Delta City.
-Due to the armed resistance of old Detroit's residents by the construction and demotion, OCP creates a heavily armed private security force called the Urban Rehabilitators, nicknamed "Rehabs", under the command of Paul McDaggett, to force the residents of the now condemned Cadillac Heights out.
+Due to the armed resistance by old Detroit's residents of the construction and demolition, OCP creates a heavily armed private security force called the Urban Rehabilitators, nicknamed "Rehabs", under the command of Paul McDaggett, to force the residents of the now condemned Cadillac Heights out.
 During one forced relocation, Nikko Halloran, a young resident of Cadillac Heights who is skilled with computers, is separated from her parents, and falls in with The Resistance who use her computer skills to raid OCP facilities.

 RoboCop and his partner Anne Lewis try to defend civilians from the Rehabs one night, but McDaggett kills Lewis.
 Unable to fight back because of his "Fourth Directive" programming RoboCop is saved by Nikko and The Resistance and joins them.
 Because he was severely damaged during the shoot-out, RoboCop asks the resistance to summon Dr. Marie Lazarus, an OCP engineer that worked on him.
 Lazarus, disgruntled with OCP, quits and agrees to help.
 Lazarus reprograms him, deleting the Fourth Directive in the process.
 During an earlier raid on an armory, The Resistance acquired a jet-pack prototype, originally intended for RoboCop's use, which Lazarus modifies and upgrades for RoboCop to use.